DevKudzie/paynow-bridge/README.md

 3. **Composer Cache**:
    - Composer package information is cached
    - If you need to refresh it: `docker-compose exec app composer clear-cache`

-## Payment Process

-1. Payment details are sent to the bridge endpoint
-2. The bridge processes the payment through Paynow
-3. For web payments, users are redirected to Paynow's payment page
-4. For mobile payments, they receive payment instructions on the bridge page
-5. After payment, they are redirected to the success or error page

 ## Directory Structure